picoHz/taxy/docs/content/configuration.md

 Before configuring a proxy, you need to bind a port to listen on.
 You can do this in the "Ports" section.

-Taxy supports four types of ports:
+Taxy supports five types of ports:

 - HTTP
 - HTTPS (HTTP over TLS)
 - TCP
 - TCP over TLS
+- UDP

 ## Resetting a Port